-3 Enterprise Automation Examples: Achieving End-To-End Efficiency
+3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 Customer success automation example

-Having said that, the amount of time and effort you can waste during onboarding is massive, especially considering the number of programs and various employees you’ll need to use in the process.
-Not to mention that any mistakes can sour the relationship you have with the client, potentially causing them to churn or even spread the word that your services are sub-par and putting others off.
+The amount of time and effort you can waste during onboarding is massive, especially considering the number of programs and employees involved.
+Any mistakes can sour the relationship with the client, potentially causing them to churn or even spread the word that your services are sub-par and putting others off.
+In other words, it is a perfect automation example to show the tasks you can streamline and get rid of altogether using the different kinds of enterprise automation.

 Traditional client onboarding